RosettaHS/OrionAPI/docs/Function Reference/OLogBits.md

 ```
 This does NOT work correctly.
 It may appear to work on smaller arrays, however there is a flaw in the syntax.

 The second parameter is `sizeof(myData)`.
-This is incorrect, as this retrieves [the size of the pointer](https://stackoverflow.com/questions/17298172/how-does-sizeof-work-for-char-pointer-variables), instead of the size of the array's contents.
+This is incorrect, as this retrieves [the size of the pointer](https://stackoverflow.com/questions/17298172/how-does-sizeof-work-for-char-pointer-variables)
+not the size of the array's contents.

 For Strings, use the [OStringLength](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Function%20Reference/OStringLength.md) function:
 ```cpp